adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - Don't touch where current is passing or live conductors?

 ## 3/10/2025
-### Needed components
+### Needed components - Power
-- Wires that can handle at least 6A of current.
-- 2 Diodes
+- 1 barrel connector (54-00166)
 - 3 Capacitors (470uf,330uf, 1uf)
+- Buck Converter (XL1509-3.3)
 - 1 inductor (47uH)
+- 2 diodes (IN5820, MBR745)
+- 3 2-pin connector for buck converter output and heaters
-- 2 Resistors (10k and 1k or 10ohm)
+- 3 Resistors (10k, 1k, 10ohm)
-- MOSFET (IRLZ44NPBF)
+- Mosfet (IRLB8743PBF)
-- Buck Converter (XL1509-3.3)
+-
+- Wires that can handle at least 6A of current.
+### Needed components - MCU
+- 3 220ohms resistors
+- 4 100ohms resistors
+- 2 10k ohms resistor
+- 3 1uF capacitor
+- 5 2-pin connector for boot button, en_button sensor LEDs (2.54mm)
+- 3 3-pin connectors for temperature sensors and uart
-- Connectors for barrel jack, heaters, 3.3V output, and input etc
+- 2 4-pin connector for rain sensor and jtag
+- ESP32-WROOM-32E or ESP32-WROOM-32UE

 ### Breadboard demo
 - I was able to wire up the prebuilt buck converter (and it worked) but I was told it'd be better to not use a pre made module.
 So we have to build the buck converter ourselves on the pcb.